 - Supporting local Bainbridge charities

-- Each year riders come from far and wide including Alaska, Iowa, Nevada and New York - plus British Columbia and France
+- This year 41 riders come from far and wide including Alaska, California, Colorado, District of Columbia, Florida, Idaho, Maine, Minnesota, Montana, Rhode Island, Tennessee and Virgina.
+Oregon had 50 riders. - plus British Columbia (12 riders) and United Kingdom (1 rider)

-The oldest registered rider was 78 years old.
-The youngest was one and a half years old.
-(We’re not sure, however, how old the youngest rider who actually rode.)
+- The oldest registered rider was 81 years old.
+The youngest was 1.5 years old (accompanied by an adult).

 Who does your registration fee support?